komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 ### SIM Cards

-We were planning on getting cheap prepaid sim cards for my family so they could make calls in an emergency or if they get lost or whatever, but also just use their phone data as they please without worrying about huge roaming charges.
+We were planning on getting cheap prepaid sim cards for my family so they could make calls in an emergency or if they get lost or whatever, but also so they could just use their phone data as they please without worrying about huge roaming charges.
 Plans were foiled when we were given another reason why USA is a clown world country when my family pointed out that their phones are "locked," which means that even though they paid full prices for the small computers, they aren't actually allowed to *use* the small computers.
 They may use them as AT&T pleases and dictates.
 That is of course normal and acceptable.

 So, SIM card plan out, and anyway our carriers wanted us to show a passport to get prepaid sims which was stupid and annoying.
 In the end we hit up one of the wifi box vendors in the airport arrivals hall and got an unlimited wifi box for like 1000ntd a week or cheaper.
 Can't exactly remember, but it was cheap and got the job done, everyone connected to that wifi when they were out and about.